This information is for patients who want or need to have a Totally Implanted Venous Access Device (TIVAD) inserted.

 What is a TIVAD?

-A TIVAD is a long hollow tube that is inserted into one of the large veins in your body commonly within your upper arm or within the neck.
+A totally implanted vascular access device (TIVAD), commonly called a Portacath or a Port, is a long hollow tube that is inserted into one of the large veins in your body, usually within your upper arm or within the neck.
 One end of the tube sits within a vein ending just above the heart, and the other end is attached to an injection port that sits underneath your skin in your upper arm or the chest.

-These are usually recommended for patients who need certain types of medicines that irritate or damage small veins or for treatments that are planned for many months to years.
+These are usually recommended for patients who need certain types of medicines that irritate or damage small veins or for patients whose treatments will take place over many months or years.
 They are also recommended for patients who need intravenous therapy over a long period of time as an alternative to long-term venous devices that are visible to others and that require regular dressings and frequent care.

 Why is a TIVAD necessary?

-• Chemotherapy regimens that require a portable pump for a couple of days, regularly over a period of several months, or for long term management with no end date planned
+• Chemotherapy that requires a portable pump for a couple of days, regularly over a period of several months, or for long term or open-ended management.

 Before the insertion of the TIVAD